Abhipathak-01/Python-DataStructure/README.md

 **Definition**:-

 Binary search, also known as half-interval search, logarithmic search, or binary chop, is a search algorithm that finds the position of a target value within a sorted array.
-Binary search compares the target value to the middle element of the array.
+Binary search compares the target value to the middle element of the array.[wikipedia]

 **Steps**:-
 Given an array as an input and a key to be searched in the array.